BeverlyAb/ScreenReader/README.md

 # ScreenReader
- Reads queue number from Lost Ark and sends text notification when you are at the front of the line.
+ Reads queue number from Lost Ark and sends text notification when you are near the front of the line.

 <!-- GETTING STARTED -->
 ## Getting Started